'Dim Lighting' Is London Fashion Week's Easy & Wearable Glowy Skin Trend

 Advertisement

 On models who weren't rocking bold, black liquid eyeliner (which Terry brilliantly called "Winehouse Lite"), eyelids and under-eyes were dressed with a dab of pink cream blush for a "tired eye in a beautiful way" — the sort of skin nuance you'd spot in Renaissance paintings, which often champion low-key lighting.
-If you'd rather head in a grittier direction, Terry dreamed up the "raisin lip", which he created using MAC's Retro Matte Liquid Lipstick in shades Carnivorous, £22, and Caviar, £22, with the Eye Pencil in Coffee, £17, as a lip liner.
+If you'd rather head in a grittier direction, Terry dreamed up the "raisin lip", which he created using MAC's Retro Matte Liquid Lipstick, $42 in shades Carnivorous and Caviar, with the Eye Pencil in Coffee, $38, as a lip liner.

 You heard it here first: dim lighting is the new highlighting.
 And with countless shows to come, including Emilia Wickstead, Richard Quinn and Erdem, we're sure this won't be the last we see of subtly radiant skin looks.